godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 ![Version Control setup dialog](/storage/app/media/gsoc/2019-1/vcs-002.png)

 Choosing Set Up Version Control brings up this menu.
 This is to detect all the different VCS API implementations available with the engine.
-The initialise button does some basic registrations and it will also let the VCS implementation provide their own initialisation steps depending on their type.
+The initialize button does some basic registrations and it will also let the VCS implementation provide their own initialization steps depending on their type.

 ### Breaking down the framework